 Creating a fairer Britain

-If you provide services through a website – such as online shopping, direct marketing or advertising – you are known as an Information Society Service Provider (ISSP).
+If someone provides services through a website – such as online shopping, direct marketing or advertising – they are known as an Information Society Service Provider (ISSP).

-This applies whether you have a one-page website which you maintain yourself or a very sophisticated website maintained by a professional web design company, and covers anything in between.
+This applies if they have a one-page website which they maintain themselves.
+It also applies if they have a very sophisticated website maintained by a professional web design company.
+And it applies to anything in between.

-If someone believes that they have been discriminated against by an ISSP, and the ISSP is established in the UK, they can bring a claim in the UK courts against the UK-based ISSP even if the person is not in the UK, so long as they are in a European Economic Area (EEA) member state.
+If you believe that you have been unlawfully discriminated against by an ISSP, and the ISSP is established in the UK, you can bring a claim in the UK courts against the UK-based ISSP.
+You do not have to be in the UK, so long as you are in a European Economic Area (EEA) member state.

 A local newspaper accepts an advertisement which says that jobs at a particular company are only open to people of a particular ethnic or national origin.
 The newspaper puts it on its website.
 The advertisement directly discriminates because of race, and the newspaper as well as the advertiser may be liable for discrimination: the advertiser as an employer and the newspaper as an ISSP.